Deer Permits and Tags

 • The credit card provided will be used to pay for the total price of the award permits at the time of the draw if this application is selected as a winner for the hunt.

-• Any members added by the leader will be charged on the leader’s credit card by default.
-If any individual members' credit card is unsuccessful, the entire group application will be unsuccessful.
+• Any members added by the leader on the initial group creation application will be charged on the leader’s credit card by default.
 Credit card information for each applicant can be modified after the application is submitted.

 • All fees listed below will have an internet convenience fee added at time of applying online for a permit or preference point.